napari-threedee/napari-threedee/docs/dev_guides/manipulators.md

 - `_on_click_cleanup` may be implemented.

 ## Rotators
+Rotators are the UI element on the manipulator responsible for rotating the manipulator.
+When the user clicks on a rotator and drags it, the manipulator is rotated around the normal vector of the rotator.

+Rotators are defined by unit vectors normal to the rotators.
+The unit vectors are stored in the `_initial_rotators_normals` property as an (n x 3) numpy array for n translators.
+One rotator will be created for each unit vector in `initial_rotator_normals`.

 ### Rotator drag callback
 When a rotator is dragged, the following callbacks are executed: